VenexCon/VenexCon/README.md

 <div>
  <h1>About Me!</h1>
  👋 Hi, I’m @VenexCon I am a mechanical engineer who is wishing to transition career into full-stack development.
-I am currently finishing up the WWRMVP, alongside learning ABAP BTP and upskilling in SQL.
+I am currently working on a WebApp for the sustainbility sector.

-- :pencil2: I’m currently learning ABAP though SAP Learning hub.

 - For any enquiries please reach out via my website <a href="https://ceredigionwebdesign.com/">HERE</a>